SalonenTeemu/secure-programming/README.md

 # secure-programming

 This repository contains programs created in the Secure Programming course as independent course exercises.
-Each simple program demonstrates specific security concepts and vulnerabilities, organized into distinct sections.
+Each simple program demonstrates specific security concepts and/or vulnerabilities, organized into distinct sections.

 ## Sections